kronos455/stunning-raspberry-waffle/index.md

 So that's what we're going to do.

-Here's a tutorial of how to get the OS onto the MicroSD card: https://www.raspberrypi.org/documentation/installation/installing-images/README.md
+Here's a [tutorial](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) of how to get the OS onto the MicroSD card.

 If you're lucky enough to own a Mac, as I am, you can use [ApplePi Baker](https://www.tweaking4all.com/news/applepi-baker-v1-9-1-update/), which is an easy and nifty program to put the OS image onto the MicroSD card.